oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Horizontal-scaling.md

 <details><summary><b>Self guided student - video introduction</b></summary>

 This video is an introduction to the Kubernetes horizontal scaling lab.
-Once you've watched it please press the "Back" button on your browser to return to the labs.
+Depending on your browser settings it may open in this tab / window or open a new one.
+Once you've watched it please return to this page to continue the labs.

 [![Kubernetes horizontal scaling lab Introduction Video](https://img.youtube.com/vi/1hIQ5TRPt-M/0.jpg)](https://youtu.be/1hIQ5TRPt-M "Kubernetes horizontal scaling lab introduction video")